-Historic Environment Scotland (HES) was tasked by the Scottish Government with producing the new Strategy through a collaborative approach across the sector.
-HES is responsible for monitoring and annual reporting of the current OPiT strategy and, following the public consultation and Ministerial agreement, will continue in this role for the new Strategy.
+Historic Environment Scotland (HES) has been tasked by the Scottish Government with producing the new strategy through a collaborative approach across the sector.
+HES is responsible for monitoring and annual reporting of the current OPiT strategy and will either continue in this role, or an alternative group/body will be identified during the development of the strategy to fill this role.